Helmut Berger: Early life and education

-Berger was born in Bad Ischl, Austria, into a family of hoteliers.
-After receiving his Matura, Berger initially trained and worked in this field, even though he had no interest in gastronomy or the hospitality industry.
-At age eighteen, he moved to London, England, where he did odd jobs while taking acting classes.
-After studying languages at University of Perugia in Italy, Berger moved to Rome.
+Berger was born in Bad Ischl, Austria (then part of Nazi Germany), into a family of hoteliers.
+After receiving his Matura, Berger trained and worked in this field, though he had no interest in gastronomy or the hospitality industry.
+At age eighteen, he moved to London where he did odd jobs while taking acting classes.
+After studying languages at the Università per Stranieri di Perugia in Italy, Berger moved to Rome.

 Career

 1964 to 1976

-He first met the film director Luchino Visconti in 1964.
-Visconti gave him his first acting role in the film Le streghe (The Witches, 1967) (in the episode "La Strega Bruciata Viva"), but he gained international prominence as the amoral Martin von Essenbeck in Visconti's The Damned (1969).
-In that film, in what is perhaps his best-known scene, he pretends to be Marlene Dietrich in the film The Blue Angel (1930).
-It was followed by the title role in the Oscar Wilde adaption Dorian Gray (1970) and a leading role in the Oscar-winning Italian drama film The Garden of the Finzi-Continis (1970).
+He met the film director Luchino Visconti in 1964.
+Visconti gave him his first acting role in the film Le streghe (The Witches, 1967) (in the episode "La Strega Bruciata Viva").
+He gained international prominence as Martin von Essenbeck in Visconti's The Damned (1969).
+In that film, in what is perhaps his best-known scene, he pretends to be Marlene Dietrich as she appeared in the film The Blue Angel (1930).
+He then performed the title role in the Oscar Wilde adaption Dorian Gray (1970) and a leading role in the Oscar-winning Italian drama film The Garden of the Finzi-Continis (1970).
 In Visconti's Ludwig (1972), Berger portrays Ludwig II of Bavaria from his youth to his dissolute final years.
-Romy Schneider starred alongside him in the film.
+Romy Schneider starred alongside him.
 This performance earned him a David di Donatello award.
 In 1974, Berger starred with Burt Lancaster in Visconti's Conversation Piece.
-The story of Conversation Piece is often considered as an allegory of the personal relationship between Berger and Visconti.
+The story of Conversation Piece is often considered an allegory of the personal relationship between Berger and Visconti.
 On several occasions Berger mentioned this film as his favorite.

-In the following, he played leading roles in international productions such as Ash Wednesday (1973) alongside Elizabeth Taylor and Henry Fonda.
-Another film was The Romantic Englishwoman (1975) alongside Michael Caine and Glenda Jackson.
-He also appeared in Tinto Brass's controversial film, Salon Kitty with Ingrid Thulin in 1976.
-Well-known photographers including Helmut Newton, Mary Ellen Mark, and David Bailey published series of pictures of him.
-Andy Warhol made polaroids of him and produced serigraphs.
-Berger was also, in 1970, alongside his then-girlfriend Marisa Berenson, the first man on the cover of Vogue.
+He then played leading roles in such international productions as Ash Wednesday (1973) alongside Elizabeth Taylor and Henry Fonda and The Romantic Englishwoman (1975) alongside Michael Caine and Glenda Jackson.
+He also appeared in Tinto Brass's controversial film Salon Kitty with Ingrid Thulin in 1976.
+Well-known photographers including Helmut Newton, Mary Ellen Mark, and David Bailey published a series of pictures of him.
+Andy Warhol made Polaroids of him and produced serigraphs.
+Berger was also, in 1970, alongside his girlfriend Marisa Berenson, the first man photographed for the cover of Vogue.